leshack/Hackthebox/Linux/Linux-Hard/Joker/Joker.md

 Nmap done: 1 IP address (1 host up) scanned in 55.27 seconds
 ```

-looking at the results  we find out that there are 1 ports open and its a `Ubuntu`and its running an `squid 3.5.12`.
+looking at the results  we find out that there are 2 ports open and its a `Ubuntu`and its running an `squid 3.5.12`.

 port[22]-http
-port[3128]
+port[3128]-http-proxy Squid

 when we naviagate to [http://10.10.10.21:3128](http://10.10.10.21:3128)  we find a page  `error page`